 - Remove your mixture from heat and add baking soda and stir.
-The mixture will foam, and that’s ok!
+(Photo 4) The mixture will foam (Photo 5), and that’s ok!
 Continue stirring until the color is consistent with no streaks.

-- Pour the caramel mixture over your puff corn and immediately mix until pieces are as evenly coated as you can get.
+- Pour the caramel mixture over your puff corn (Photo 6) and immediately mix until the pieces are as evenly coated as you can get.
+(Photo 7)

-- Spoon your coated puff corn into your baking dish and place it in the oven.
+- Spoon your coated puff corn into your baking dish (Photo 8) and place it in the oven.
 Make for about 45 minutes, stirring well every 15 minutes.

-- Once the puff corn is evenly coated, remove from the oven and let them cool slightly.
-When they’re warm but not hot, separate the pieces onto non-stick foil or parchment paper to finish the cooling process.
+- Once the puff corn is evenly coated, remove it from the oven and let it cool slightly.
+When it’s warm but not hot, separate the pieces onto non-stick foil or parchment paper to finish the cooling process.
+(Photo 9)

 Why do you bake it?